Cscott84/TJCIS/README.md

 # TJCIS
-re creating the outdated TJCIS website
+re creating the outdated TJCIS website as a practice project.
+Very new to development and need practice to apply the skills i'm learning